ThinkingBeyond/BeyondQuantum-2025/Rory Sorola and Jason Yao/README.md

 The second notebook, titled "vqls_experiment2.ipynb" runs the algorithm many times for each ansatze and examines only the final outputs for each trial.
 For each of the tested ansatz, the algorithm is run 100 times normally and 100 times with a constant noise model.
 The final fidelities, total iterations until convergence, and total time taken were recorded for each trial and plotted.
 The ansatze tested were: EfficientSU2, PauliTwoDesign (with 2 reps), PauliTwoDesign (with 5 reps), TwoLocal, and RealAmplitudes.
 Two-qubit systems were tested for all trials.
 The plots made were scatter plots for final fidelity vs. number of iterations and time taken vs. number of iterations for each ansatz, both for no-noise and noisy trials.

+## Results and Conclusions

+Upon the completion of both notebooks, our various experiments saw a significant reduction in cost throughout all trials.
+However, the implementation of various characteristics caused each trial to exhibit unique trends and overall result in cost reduction.
+For example...
+- Trials utilizing 2-qubit ansatze achieved greater cost reduction in fewer iterations than trials utilizing 4-qubit ansatze did
+  - 2-qubit ansatze trials had reduced cost to >0.01 at iteration ~60, while only 2 of the 3 4-qubit ansatze trials achieved this at iteration ~800, and one only found a minimum cost of ~0.25 at iteration 1000
+  - Both experiments showed similar variance and change in cost over a set amount of iterations despite the difference in cost reduction
+- In the experiment with the ansatz RealAmplitudes...
+  - Trials utilizing real coefficients achieved lower costs in fewer iterations than trials utilizing complex coefficients
+  - Trials conducted with varying reps showcased how the number of reps utilized in the circuit impacted the performance of the trial, as each instance of the ansatz with a certain number of reps was unique
+- In the experiment with the ansatz EfficientSU2...
+  - Trials using various reps with complex coefficients showed a greater amount of iterations taken to converge cost
+  - The final fidelity reached by these high reps trials showed the necessity of multiple reps in larger systems
+    - In the 4-qubit ansatz experiment, the trials with 1 and 2 reps did not have costs that converged to 0, while the trials with more reps converged to low costs, with costs converging to the lowest values for trials with a high number of reps

+The implementation of these varying characteristics made the most significant impact on the reduction of cost.
+While the type of ansatz used in each trial led to a non-negligible difference in the resulting cost of each trial, external variables like the number of qubits or reps contributed to the most significant difference across trials.

 ## Future Work